jmbealer/my-knowledge-base/linux-commands.md

-  show the kernel release(verison): uname -r show the (network) nodename: uname -n show the hardware platform: uname -i show the names of the kernel programs files: ls /boot/vmlinuz-* *hostname* - show or set the system’s host name
+  show the kernel release(verison): uname -r show the (network) nodename: uname -n show the hardware platform: uname -i

+  show the names of the kernel programs files: ls /boot/vmlinuz-* list the names of the matching files: ls /etc/*release show the name and version of this system: cat /etc/system-release *hostname* - show or set the system’s host name

 *uptime* - tell how long the system has been running